 Any settings that have not been backed up will be lost.
-If you wish to backup your Access Point configuration settings, this can be done from Tools \rightarrow Admin.
+If you wish to backup your Access Point configuration settings, this can be done from Tools $\rightarrow$ Admin.

-A SYSTEMS /ireless WiF ACC i IEEE 802.11 ESS PO a/b/g/h INT BASIC ADVANCED TOOLS STATUS HELP TOOLS ADMIN TIME SYSTEM FIRMWARE SYSTEM System Settings The System Settings section allows you to reboot the device, or restore the Access Point to the factory default settings.
-Restoring the unit to the factory default settings will erase all settings, including any rules that you have created.
-SYSTEM COMMAND S Reboot Restore all Settings the Device to the Factory Defaults
+SYS i IEEE 802.11 ESS PO BASIC ADVANCED TOOLS STATUS HELP TOOLS ADMIN TIME SYSTEM FIRMWARE SYSTEM System Settings The System Settings section settings.
+Restoring the unit have created. ss Point to the factory default nduding any rules that you SYSTEM COMMAND Reboot the Device to the Factory Defaults